TanelTeemusk/chuckJokes/README.md

 ![screenshots](screens.jpg)

-Hoopy iOS app is developed using Swift 4 programming language.
+Chuck Norris iOS app is developed using Swift 4 programming language.
-This repository uses GitFlow for development.
+This repository uses Git Flow for development.
 Master branch is the latest release.
 All development should be done by branching out from 'develop' branch.

 ## Installation